-There are two exceptions to the required tax vear rule.
+There are certain exceptions to the required tax year rule.

 Business purpose tax year.
 If a partnership establishes an acceptable business purpose for having a tax year different from its required tax year, the different tax year can be used.
-The deferral of income to the partners is not considered a business purpose.
+Administrative and convenience business reasons such as the deferral of income to the partners are not sufficient to establish a business purpose for a particular tax year.